Ways to GIVE

 We welcome inquiries from foundations, corporations, and other grant-making organizations about Bank Street’s work.
 We are available to help you learn more about Bank Street, match your interests and giving goals with Bank Street initiatives, and arrange for you to meet with faculty and staff and visit programs.
 We strive to develop true partnerships that are collaborative and rewarding.

 We appreciate suggestions from staff, faculty, alumni, and friends on potential grant-making partnerships that can further our mission, including introductions to potential partners.
 We also like to hear from prospective non-profit partners that are interested in working with Bank Street on specific grant opportunities.

-To explore grant-making partnerships or to introduce Bank Street to potential partners, please contact Kris Conklin, Associate Vice President for Institutional Giving, at 212-961-3327.
+To explore grant-making partnerships or to introduce Bank Street to potential partners, please contact Marcela Hahn at 212-961-3324.